Chart Color Schemes

 Woree displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Woree's dwelling structure, as per the latest Census, had 48.6% houses and 51.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld, in comparison, had 68.4% houses and 31.6% other dwellings.
+Woree's dwelling structure, as per the latest Census, consisted of 48.6% houses and 51.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
 Home ownership in Woree was at 22.6%, with mortgaged dwellings at 24.0% and rented ones at 53.4%.
 The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,517.
-Median weekly rent in Woree was $280, compared to Non-Metro Qld's $315.
-Nationally, Woree's mortgage repayments were lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Weekly rent in Woree was $280, compared to Non-Metro Qld's $315.
+Nationally, Woree's mortgage repayments were lower at $1,300 than the Australian average of $1,863, and rents were lower at $280 than the national figure of $375.

 Frequently Asked Questions - Housing